nerraf-dev/Obsidian-Vault-Programming/42Malaga/42_Projects/Born2BeRoot/Pages/05 - Creating a new group.md

 sudo useradd -g user42 -m USER
 ```

+A password can be applied using `passwd user`.
+Do this after the setup is complete, and the new policy will be applied.

 **Check the user exists and is in the right group(s)**
 `sudo id testuser`